-Course Number: PMT0070 Occupational Completion Point: C (1 of 2) Welder Assistant 1 - 150 Hours - SOC Code 51-9198 National Standards Course Description: The Welder Assistant 1 course prepares students for entry into the welding industry.
+Course Number: PMT0070 Occupational Completion Point: C (1 of 2) Welder Assistant 1 - 150 Hours - SOC Code 51-9198 Course Description: The Welder Assistant 1 course prepares students for entry into the welding industry.
 Students explore career opportunities and requirements of a professional welder.
 Content emphasizes beginning skills key to the success of working in the welding industry.
 Students study workplace safety and organization, basic manufacturing processes, metals identification, basic interpretation of welding symbols, and oxyfuel gas cutting practices.
-Note: This course is pending alignment in the following categories: National Standards 09.0 Demonstrate an understanding and apply workplace safety and workplace organizationThe student will be able to: 09.01 Locate and use Safety Data Sheets (SDS).
+Note: This course is pending alignment in the following categories: National Standards National Standards 09.0 Demonstrate an understanding and apply workplace safety and workplace organizationThe student will be able to: 09.01 Locate and use Safety Data Sheets (SDS).

-00.03 Identify safety precedures in case of smoke or chemical inhalation 09.05 Identity salety procedules in case of shoke of chemical inhalation.
+09.02 Demonstrate knowledge of first aid or first response procedures.
+09.03 Identify safety procedures in case of smoke or chemical inhalation.
 09.04 Demonstrate knowledge of material handling techniques to safely move materials.
 09.05 Demonstrate the proper techniques for lifting loads.
 09.06 Demonstrate knowledge of safety requirements for material handling equipment such as forklifts, cranes, rigging, and pry trucks.
 09.07 Proactively respond to a safety concern and then document occurrences.
 09.08 Demonstrate knowledge of emergency exits and signage.
 09.09 Demonstrate knowledge of various emergency alarms and procedures.
 09.10 Perform emergency drills and participate in emergency teams.
 09.11 Demonstrate knowledge of clean-up procedures.
-09.12 Explain Lock Out/Tag Out requirements and procedures.
+Explain Lock Out/Tag Out requirements and procedures.
 09.13 Demonstrate knowledge of machinery and equipment safety functions to determine if all safeguards are operational.
 09.14 Identify procedures for handling hazardous material.
 09.15 Develop safety checklists.
 09.16 Identify and report unsafe conditions.
 09.17 Determine the appropriate corrective action after an unsafe condition is identified.
 09.18 Demonstrate knowledge of safety requirements for manual and electrical-powered tools.
 09.19 Demonstrate knowledge of safety requirements for operation of automated machines.
-09.20 Perform safety and environmental inspections.
-09.21 Demonstrate skill in performing leak checks to determine if toxic or hazardous material is escaping from a piece of equipment.
+Perform safety and environmental inspections.
+Demonstrate skill in performing leak checks to determine if toxic or hazardous material is escaping from a piece of equipment.
 09.22 Demonstrate knowledge of proper and safe installation techniques as described in manuals, checklists, and regulations.
 09.23 Demonstrate knowledge of equipment shutdown procedures.
 09.24 Identify-safety related maintenance procedures.
 09.25 Selecting and use personal protective equipment (PPE).
 09.26 Explain the safety benefits of 6S work environment.
 09.27 Demonstrate knowledge of ergonomic impact of work techniques.